Resources for Taking Action

 In this series of five factsheets, OEFFA describes our member's vision for the 2023 Farm Bill: promoting soil health and climate resilience through conservation policy, increasing investments in local and regional food systems, addressing consolidation in the food and agriculture system, investing in organic and sustainable research, and providing more support for beginning and BIPOC farmers.

-In 2022, OEFFA met with farmers and consumers across Ohio to learn about their vision for a sustainable food and farming system, revealing five key values which comprise the OEFFA 2023 Farm Bill Platform.
+In 2022, OEFFA met with farmers and consumers across Ohio to learn about their vision for a sustainable food and farming system, revealing five key values that comprise the OEFFA Farm Bill Platform.

-Five OEFFA members describe their vision for the farm bill.
+Five OEFFA members describe their vision for the new farm bill.

 - OEFFA Resource: Marker Bill 101